-Second Degree Graduates
+Second Degree Students

-Students who already hold a baccalaureate degree from York College, or who have previously attended York College, and wish to be accepted for a second baccalaureate must apply to the Registrar for readmission.
+Students who already hold a baccalaureate degree from York College, or who have previously attended York College, and wish to be accepted for a second baccalaureate must apply to the Registrar for readmission and must complete a second degree application.
 All other baccalaureate holders file a regular advanced standing application.
-If accepted, the student must complete a minimum of 45 credits at York College, in addition to the General Education Requirements in order to earn the second degree.
+If accepted, the student must complete a minimum of 40 credits at York College. in order to earn the second degree.
 At least 75% of the course requirements of the major program of the second baccalaureate degree must be completed at York.
 (See above, Evaluation of Prior College Credits.)

-All second baccalaureate degree students holding a bachelors degree from a regionally accredited senior college are exempt from all skills tests and General Education Requirements, including the upper-division writing requirement.
+All second baccalaureate degree students holding a bachelors degree from a regionally accredited senior college are exempt from all skills tests and General Education Requirements, including the upper-division writing requirement, except when such courses are required by major or as prerequisite for other courses.